fvanroie/MqttClientPlugin/README.md

 ## Usage

 See the examples folder for how to use the Measures.
-Also check out the Wiki page for more information about the functionality.
+Also check out the [documentation](https://fvanroie.github.io/MqttClientPlugin).

 ## Contributing